code-423n4/2022-04-jpegd/README.md

 ## Protocol overview

 JPEG'd is a decentralized lending protocol on the Ethereum blockchain that enables non-fungible token (NFT) holders to open collateralized debt positions (CDPs) using their NFTs as collateral.
-Users mint PUSD, the native stablecoin of the protocol, enabling them to effectively obtain leverage on their NFTs.
+Users mint PUSd, the native stablecoin of the protocol, enabling them to effectively obtain leverage on their NFTs.

 The protocol will be managed by a governance token, JPEG, that will oversee, administer, and change parameters of the protocol.